purepisces/Wenqing-LeetcodeSolution/Graph/Medium-133-Clone-Graph.md

-dfs return the copied node
+dfs return the copied node, key is the old node, and value is the new node.
 ```python
 """
 # Definition for a Node.